BYU-Aeronautics-Club/BYUAeronauticsClub.github.io/_pages/fundamentals/aerodynamics/performance.md

 For UAVs, we are concerned with how effectively they can return to a stead flight condition.
 This is done by measuring several dynamic stability modes.

 ### Stability Modes
 Before we can understand stability modes, we must first discuss eigenvalues.
 Essentially, an eigenavalue for a dynamic system can be real, imaginary, or complex (both).
 If the real part is negative, the eigenvalue indicates dynamic stability.
 An imaginary component to the eigenvalue indicates that there is a frequency associated with it (oscillating).
-This also means there are a pair of eigenvalues with the same magnitude in the imaginary component, but with opposite signs.
-In any case, we want all of the dynamic stability modes to have positive real values with as high of a magnitude as is reasonable to maximize damping.
+This also means there are a pair of eigenvalues with the same magnitude in the imaginary component, but with opposite signs (e.g. 5±4i).
+In any case, we want all of the dynamic stability modes to have negative real values with as high of a magnitude as is reasonable to maximize damping.

 For longitudinal dynamics (pitch), there are two modes of consequence: *short period* and *phugoid*.
 The short period mode is a short up and down motion that results from a disturbance.
 It is typically very highly damped and is therefore of little concern from a design perspective.
 The phugoid mode is more of an oscillating pitch that results from gradual changes in attitude.
 It is much less damped and can be problematic if unstable.
 The eigenvalue can be influenced by the static margin and relative size and placement of the tail and wing.